borgstrom/garment/docs/configuration.rst

 recommend the following as standard role names:

-* **web** - HTTP(S) server hosts (often only needed in situations where your application has specific server configuration requirements that is managed by the Garment deployment process)
+* **web** - HTTP(S) server hosts (often only needed in situations where your application has specific server configuration requirements that are managed by the Garment deployment process)
 * **app** - Application server hosts (most typically used role)
 * **db** - Database server hosts (needed if migrations or SQL scripts need to